Joseph Miller (cricketer): Cricket career

 Miller's best known performance was for Kent v Hampshire at Sevenoaks Vine in August 1774 when he made 95 out of 240 and enabled Kent to win by an innings and 35 runs.
-A week later, in the return match at Broadhalfpenny Down, Miller scored 40 and 45 out of 168 and 136/6 as Kent won by 4 wickets.
+A week later, in the return match at Broadhalfpenny Down, Miller scored 40 and 45 out of 168 and 136–6 as Kent won by 4 wickets.

-Miller's innings of 95 was briefly the highest individual score recorded in first-class cricket, beating the 88 scored by William Yalden in 1773.
+Miller's innings of 95 was briefly the highest individual score recorded in first-class cricket (i.e., since the statistical record began in 1772), beating the 88 scored by William Yalden in 1773.
 Miller's "world record" lasted only a year until John Small beat it with the earliest known first-class century.

 Miller was less successful in 1775 and experienced a number of low scores but he did play two notable innings of 71 for Kent v Hampshire and then 42 for Surrey against Hampshire.
-He had an indifferent season in 1776 but then recovered his form in 1777 when he made a total of 311 runs in six known appearances including scores of 65, 64 and 51 in three separate matches for All-England against Hampshire.
+He had an indifferent season in 1776 but then recovered his form in 1777 when he made a total of 311 runs in 6 known appearances including scores of 65, 64 and 51 in three separate matches for All-England against Hampshire.
 He made a few useful scores in 1778 when his best was 59 for Surrey against Hampshire.

 Miller made only one more half-century which was a score of exactly 50 for All-England against Hampshire at Itchin Stoke Down in September 1780.
 His date of birth is unknown but, as he had been playing since the 1760s, he must have reached the veteran stage by the 1780s and his scores were less notable than they had been a decade earlier.
 Apart from a few useful contributions, Miller was by 1782 playing a minor role.
-He made three known appearances in 1783, his final season, and his last known match was Kent v Hampshire at Bourne Paddock in August.
+He made 3 known important match appearances in 1783, his final season, and his last known match was Kent v Hampshire at Bourne Paddock in August.
 Hampshire won by 85 runs and, if the batting order in the scorecard is correct, Miller batted last and scored just 2 and 9.